stratum-mining/stratumprotocol.org/src/index.md

     value: config_D
     visualSrc: /assets/config-d.svg
     mobileVisualSrc: /assets/config-d-mobile.svg
-    textContent: In this configurations, mining pool select transactions, but it uses all the security and performance features of the SV2 protocol.
+    textContent: In this configuration, mining pool selects transactions, but it uses all the security and performance features of the SV2 protocol.
 roadmapTitle: Progress and Roadmap
 roadmapTagline: This is where the Stratum V2 protocol’s progress currently stands.
 roadmapSteps: